Giorgio Morandi: Legacy

-Morandi was perceived as one of the few Italian artists of his generation to have escaped the taint of fascism, and to have evolved a style of pure pictorial values congenial to modernist abstraction.
-Through his simple and repetitive motifs and economical use of color, value, and surface, Morandi became a prescient and important forerunner of minimalism.
+Morandi was perceived as one of the few Italian artists of his generation to have escaped the taint of fascism and to have evolved a style of pure pictorial values congenial to modernist abstraction.
+Through his simple and repetitive motifs and economical use of colour, value, and surface, Morandi became a prescient and important forerunner of minimalism.
 Artists who have cited Morandi's work as an influence include Philip Guston, Vija Celmins, Wayne Thiebaud, Edmund de Waal, Joseph Cornell, Louise Nevelson, and Stanley Whitney, as well as architect Frank Gehry.

 Morandi and his work have been reviewed and critiqued by authors including Philippe Jaccottet, Jean Leymarie, Jean Clair, Yves Bonnefoy, Roberto Longhi, Francesco Arcangeli, Cesare Brandi, Lamberto Vitali, Luigi Magnani, Marilena Pasquali, and many other critics.